 Exchange offer: Any time securities are offered as consideration in an exchange offer, the acquiring company must register the securities under the Securities Act (unless an exemption from registration is available) and the timeline will likely be extended.
 The registration statement must be filed with the SEC along with the required exchange offer documents, and must be declared effective by the SEC before the bidder can acquire shares in the offer.
 The portion of the registration statement that is sent to target company shareholders is called the prospectus.

 Although in most instances SEC rules permit the bidder to commence the offer before the registration statement is declared effective, in practice this is often not done because the bidder may be forced to recirculate its exchange offer documents if the SEC has material comments to the registration statement.
 The exchange offer must remain open for at least 20 business days once commenced; however, the offer period is generally longer in an exchange offer because it may not be completed until the SEC has declared the registration statement effective.
 The SEC review and comment process may take as long as approximately six to eight weeks.

 The timeline may be further extended if the securities to be offered in the exchange offer represent 20% or more of the bidder's issued and outstanding share capital, in which case the bidder will be required to obtain shareholder approval for the issuance of shares from the bidder's shareholders if the bidder is a domestic company listed on an exchange with such an approval requirement.
-(This will be the case if the bidder is a domestic company with securities listed on the New York Stock Exchange or NASDAQ.
-The other principal U.S. securities exchanges generally have shareholder approval rules similar to that of the NYSE and NASDAQ.)
-A bidder would also be required to seek approval from its shareholders if it does not have sufficient authorised share capital to complete a transaction and as a result an amendment to its charter is required.
-Set forth below is an indicative timeline for a friendly exchange offer, assuming issuance of shares by a domestic NYSE or NASDAQ listed bidder representing more than 20% of the bidder's outstanding shares:
+(This will be the case if the bidder is a domestic company with securities listed on the New York Stock Exchange (NYSE) or Nasdaq.
+The other principal U.S. securities exchanges generally have shareholder approval rules similar to that of the NYSE and Nasdaq.)
+The NYSE and Nasdaq do not apply the 20% issuance shareholder approval rule to foreign private issuers.
+In addition, a bidder will be required under the NYSE and Nasdaq rules to obtain shareholder approval for the issuance of shares if the issuance is to certain related parties and exceeds specified ownership thresholds (stock exchange-related party shareholder approval requirements have been relaxed until March 31, 2021, to facilitate capital raising following the onset of the COVID-19 pandemic).
+This may be relevant if a bidder issues securities to a related party to fund a portion of the purchase price.
+A bidder would also be required to seek approval from its shareholders if it does not have sufficient authorised share capital to complete a transaction and as a result, an amendment to its charter is required.
+Set forth below is an indicative timeline for a friendly exchange offer, assuming issuance of shares by a domestic NYSE- or Nasdaq-listed bidder representing more than 20% of the bidder's outstanding shares: